 The trials that Paul speaks of are described in Acts 17 where things got so bad in Thessalonica that Paul had to leave the city in the middle of the night.
 Now, he is saying that they could not stand it any longer but just had to know how the believers there were doing.
 He sent Timothy to check out the situation in Thessalonica and to bring back a report of the body of believers.
 Paul also says that the trials that they had experienced there had not taken God by surprise.

-In fact, when we were with you, we kept telling you that we would be persecuted.
-And it turned out that way, as you well know.
+even when we were with you, we kept telling you in advance that we were about to be persecuted; and indeed it has happened, as you know.

 Paul is reminding them that he knew that the persecution was going to happen because that is what happens when you follow Christ.
 The same is true for us today as Jesus said that we would be persecuted as well.

-For this reason, when I could stand it no longer, I sent to find out about your faith.
-I was afraid that in some way the tempter might have tempted you and our efforts might have been useless.
+That is the reason why, after I could stand it no longer, I sent to find out about your trust.
+I was afraid that somehow the Tempter had tempted you, and our hard work had been wasted.

 Paul knew that persecution was coming and that the new believers in Thessalonica would face trials.
 He was concerned that the devil would snatch away their seeds of faith as described by Jesus in the Parable of the Sower (Matthew chapter 13).

-But Timothy has just now come to us from you and has brought good news about your faith and love.
-He has told us that you always have pleasant memories of us and that you long to see us, just as we also long to see you.
+But now Timothy has come to us from you, bringing good news about your trust and love, and telling us that you remember us well and are always longing to see us, just as we long to see you.

 Paul is rejoicing in the good report of Timothy concerning the Christians in Thessalonica.
 As a body of believers, we can rejoice at the triumphs of the other parts of the Body and hurt with and for the parts that are struggling.

-Therefore, brothers, in all our distress and persecution we were encouraged about you because of your faith.
+Because of this, brothers, in spite of all our trouble and distress, we were comforted over you - because of your trust;

 Nobody wants to work day after day and year after year without any sign of accomplishing something.
 Therefore, even when it was difficult, Paul and his team were encouraged by the fact that the efforts produced results (fruit).
 In John 15, Jesus said that if we remain in Him we will bear fruit.
 We do not always get to see that fruit immediately but when we do we can be encouraged just as Paul was in this verse.
 It can also remind us to ask ourselves if we are producing any fruit and if we are not to get back to Jesus as that is the only way that will produce a harvest.

-For now we really live, since you are standing firm in the Lord.
-How can we thank God enough for you in return for all the joy we have in the presence of our God because of you?
+so that now we are alive; since you continue to stand fast, united with the Lord.
+Indeed, how can we thank God enough for you or express to our God all the joy we feel because of you?

 We truly live when we bring others to knowing and trusting in Jesus.
 Paul was filled with joy because of the fact that people's lives were changed and they were living by faith in God.
 It never gets old seeing people turn to God and being saved from hell.
 That, my friends, is really living!